 The potential for water quality impacts associated with primary API manufacturing and the associated risks to incoming water quality in these areas have therefore increased with geographical concentration.

-How is the pharmaceutical sector responding?
+How is the pharmaceutical sector responding to supply chain API challenges?

 The pharmaceutical sector generally has well-established and mature water management practices in its direct operations.
 All ten of the leading pharmaceutical companies (by revenue in 2024) have numerical water-related sustainability targets outlined in their latest sustainability reports, including various combinations of efficiency, reuse, and replenishment targets, as well as commitments to stewardship.

 The sector’s leadership in water management is also reflected in its engagement with leading standards.
-Sites from the pharmaceutical industry represent 9 percent of those certified under the Alliance for Water Stewardship (AWS) standard , positioning the sector just behind agrifood (40 percent combined), consumer goods (20 percent), and technology (14 percent).
+Sites from the pharmaceutical industry represent 9 percent of those certified under the Alliance for Water Stewardship (AWS) standard, positioning the sector just behind agrifood (40 percent combined), consumer goods (20 percent), and technology (14 percent).

 ERM’s Water Maturity Assessments, conducted across multiple sectors, also indicate that pharmaceutical companies generally have a higher level of water risk management maturity than industries such as mining, oil and gas, and chemicals.